Welcome to the E. M. Tucker Lab!

 I currently work remotely and don’t have a lab of my own (right now), but when I do have lab space, I am broadly interested in all insect diversity, and primarily focus on Hymenoptera (bees, wasps, ants).
 Hymenoptera is an excellent focus group as the group is hyper-diverse and runs the spectrum of ecological necessities.
 Hymenoptera are crucial to pollination and crop production, essential as biological control agents in natural and agricultural systems, and can be significant pests in natural and urban environments.
 I love to explore topics in Hymenoptera ecology, taxonomy and systematics, and museum collections research.

-Ongoing projects include: collecting baseline taxonomic and ecological information on local and global hymenoptera, digitizing bee and wasp specimens, and examining shifts in current bee distributions and plant-pollinator networks from those in historical records.
+- Facilitating the collection of baseline taxonomic and ecological information from local and global hymenoptera through digitizing historical bee and wasp specimens.
+This type of data is essential in examining shifts in current bee distributions and plant-pollinator networks.

 Check out what previous lab members were studying in my lab on People Page.